shakilmith/documentaion/javafx/controller/tableview/index.md

 ```

-The properties of person class is firstName and lastName.
+The properties of the person class are firstName and lastName.

 Next, open your exampleApplication and create list of person data model.
 And add the list of person data to javafx ObservableList.